- March 1, 2017

 For hotel and restaurants in Florida looking for a competitive advantage, obtaining a liquor license is a must.
-Quite simply, having the right Florida liquor license can increase the profitability of your establishment by driving more customers in.
+There are many Florida liquor license types and having the right type can increase the profitability of your establishment by driving more customers in.

 Before securing a liquor license, it is important to have a basic understanding of the different options available to you in order to take full advantage of the benefits offered by each license type.

 For example, hotels and restaurants can obtain a license that enables them to set up a full bar and sell at retail.
 However, this type of license carries a few restrictions which can limit your establishment’s operation.

 A quota license, on the other hand, does not contain these restrictions.
 That means that a restaurant can operate as a bar once the kitchen has closed.
 Additionally, this type of license can be transferred to different locations in the country or even to other businesses.